 Students may work toward a degree through Athabasca's distance education programs.
 This may be done on a part-time basis.

-Students may complete a two year (20 course) Post-Diploma B.Sc.
+University of Lethbridge Students may complete a two year (20 course) Post-Diploma B.Sc.
 Degree in Computer Science.
-Graduates of the Computer Information Systems diploma may also apply to complete the 2 year Post-Diploma Bachelor of Management Degree.